Vacation Village in the Berkshires: A Review

 Vacation Village in the Berkshires

-There are also timeshare opportunities at Vacation Village so I am including a professionally done video to the right so you can get more of a feel for the area.
+There are also timeshare opportunities at Vacation Village so I'm including a professionally done video so you can get more of a feel for the area, but not to promote buying a timeshare.

 * Vacation Village is a great place for people who want to enjoy the Berkshires in a resort atmosphere.